davidtr1037/klee-pspa/README.md

 ```

 ### Debugging
-Use the following option to dump basic pointer analysis statistics:
+Use the following option to dump basic points-to information:
 ```
 -collect-pta-stats
 ```